webview/webview/README.md

 For Ubuntu Users run `sudo apt install webkit2gtk-4.0`(Try with webkit2gtk-4.0-dev if webkit2gtk-4.0 is not found) to install webkit2gtk-4.0 related items.
 FreeBSD is also supported, to install webkit2 run `pkg install webkit2-gtk3`.

+## Known issues

+Please note that webview is not a full web browser and thus does not support `alert`, `confirm` and `prompt` dialogs.
+Additionally, `console.*` methods are not supported.

 ## License

 Code is distributed under MIT license, feel free to use it in your proprietary